lizmat/articles/on-raku2.md

 helping to grow a company from 35 people to 5000 using Perl 5, instead of Java that was recommended by the new owners.
 And succeeding because Perl 5 is the right tool to use in a very dynamic environment.
-Then, gradually easing into talking to strangers at generic open source events such as T-Dose, FOSDEM, OSCON.
+Then, gradually easing into talking to strangers at generic open source events such as T-DOSE, FOSDEM, OSCON.
 From strangers that just drop by to scream "Perl should die" (just a single one, but a repeat offender).
 To strangers that tell you they're happy to see Perl still alive, that they miss Perl, having to program in